-Ecology and Commerce, working in cooperation with other agencies, have developed a detailed work plan for funds we receive from EPA under the NEP Watershed Grant Program for federal fiscal year 2013.
-This work plan is included in a document with the revised Six-Year Implementation Strategy that includes an overview of the grant program and also lays out provisional plans for the subsequent three years.
+Ecology and Commerce, working in cooperation with other agencies, have developed a detailed work plan for funds we are receiving from EPA under the NEP Watershed Grant Program for federal fiscal years 2014 and 2015.
+This work plan is included in a document with the revised Six-Year Implementation Strategy that includes an overview of the grant program and specific plans for each funding year.

 Current Funding Opportunities:

 Grant Solicitation for Improving Land Use Management â€“ Opens January 20, 2015

 Ecology and Commerce are offering funding through a competitive grant program for projects that fit under the theme of Improving Land Use Management.
 Projects should use a landscape-scale approach to improve watershed management and land use decisions so that the type, location and design of development or re-development focuses on protecting and restoring key areas critical to maintaining the integrity of watershed processes in the Puget Sound area.
 See Grant Guidelines under Relevant Documents below for example project types.
 If you are proposing a stormwater retrofit planning project, please see the related â€śTarget Watershedsâ€ť document below.

 A total of $1,500,000 is available for award and no match is required.
 Eligible applicants include local governments, federally-recognized tribal governments, special purpose districts, and non-profit non-governmental organizations.
 Partnering is strongly encouraged to build regional alliances and address environmental problems at a landscape scale.

 Details are included in the Grant Guidelines document linked below.
 Applicants must use the Ecology Administration of Grants & Loans (EAGL) online application system.
 Applicants are cautioned to